f-edwards/intro_stats/index.md

 Problem sets provide you an opportunity to directly apply what we've learned to real-world data analysis and statistical problems.

 I will assign homework each week.
-Assignments are due on the following Tuesday.
+Assignments are due on the following Tuesday at 12pm.
 So for the first week of class, the homework assigned on 9/4 will be due on 9/10.

 Homework should be submitted to me via email (frank.edwards@rutgers.edu) by 6PM on the due date.
 Each student is allowed two 3-day extensions without penalty for a homework due-date over the semester.